 The universal method for passing request data is through redirected stdin (standard input)-piping.

-Such data is buffered and then with no further processing used as the request body.
+By default, stdin data is buffered and then with no further processing used as the request body.
+If you provide Content-Length, then the request body is streamed without buffering.
+You can also use --chunked to enable streaming via chunked transfer encoding.

 There are multiple useful ways to use piping: